Be the first Estate

 In the area around 3, Brake Hill, Oxford, 15.4% of residents are recorded as possessing school level qualifications and 48.9% as possessing degree level qualifications.

-The graph below shows how this compares to Greater London and the rest of England & Wales
+The graph below shows how this compares to South East and the rest of England & Wales.

 The most recent census in 2021 recorded the age of all UK residents.